What Olite Checks

 - Visible public-page review for privacy, policy, and consent cues

-- Rendered browser checks in desktop reviews for keyboard and skip-link behavior
+- Rendered browser checks in desktop reviews for keyboard, accessibility-tree, and interaction behavior

 - Lightweight evidence such as selectors, snippets, and page-level location summaries